 "I wouldn't say it was going to replace me exercising and make up for me from eating 4-5 donuts a day," he says.
 "But if you just make that one change, over a significant amount of time, it could add up to something."

-Furthermore, like myself, Dr. Garvey is very sceptical that the change in metabolism could lead to real weight loss and maintains that the only real way to lose weight is the boring, old-fashioned, unsatisfying and ultimately successful method: eat fewer calories than you burn through exercise - not digestion.
+Furthermore, like myself, Dr. Garvey is very skeptical that the change in metabolism could lead to real weight loss and maintains that the only real way to lose weight is the boring, old-fashioned, unsatisfying and ultimately successful method: eat fewer calories than you burn through exercise - not digestion.